Toggle mobile menu visibility

 A regular data collection request from families will encourage parent/carers to keep schools informed of changes to contact details, with an emphasis on emergency contact numbers.

-A pupil can lawfully be deleted from the admission register on the grounds prescribed in regulation 8 of the Education (Pupil Registration) (England) Regulations 2006 (opens new window) as amended.
+A pupil can lawfully be deleted from the admission register on the grounds prescribed in regulation 9 of the Education (Pupil Registration) (England) Regulations 2024 as amended.
 For further information see "Children missing education and removal of pupils from roll" (last section below).

-All children and young people (both of statutory and non-statutory school age) who are receiving an education at the school during the normal school day must be placed on both the admissions register and the attendance register.
+All children and pupils (both of statutory and non-statutory school age) who are receiving an education at the school during the normal school day must be placed on both the admissions register and the attendance register.

 Pupils who visit the school to attend other activities such as extended school's activities and services provided by other agencies are not pupils of the school for purposes of the pupil registration regulations and are not entered on the admissions and attendance registers.
 However, schools should note that they have other duties, including health and safety responsibilities, which may entail them keeping additional records for these visiting pupils.

-All schools must follow The Education (Pupil Registration) (England) Regulations 2006 (opens new window) which specifies how the registers must be kept.
+All schools must follow The Education (Pupil Registration) (England) Regulations 2024 which specifies how the registers must be kept.
 These regulations do not apply to further education colleges, work experience providers and alternative education providers.
 However, we do recommend it would be good practice to adhere to the principles of the regulations wherever possible.

 Marking the register